thomasbarrepitous/Dijkstra_Example/README.md

 # Dijkstra Example
-Dijkstra shortest path solving with Python 3.8.1
+Dijkstra shortest path solving with Python 3.8.1 / NetworkX & Matplotlib for the graph visualization.